albedo-engine/swizzler/README.md

 ### Manual

-You can generate manually a new texture by providing, for each texture source, which channel to extract.
+You can manually generate a new texture by providing the channel to extract for each texture source:

 ```sh
 $ swizzler manual -i ./texture_1.png:0 -i ./texture_2.png:0 ...
 ```

-Each `-i` argument takes the input source, followed by the delimiting  character `:`, and the channel to read from the source.
+Each `-i` argument takes the input source, followed by the delimiting  character `:`, and the channel to read.

 The position of each `-i` argument is used to select the destination channel.

-For instance, if you have a _RGB_ source image (`source.png`), and you want to shuffle the channels as _BGR_, you simply need to run:
+For instance, if you have an _RGB_ source image (`source.png`), and you want to shuffle the channels as _BGR_, you simply need to run:

 ```sh
 $ swizzler manual -i ./source.png:2 -i ./source.png:1 -i ./source.png:0
 ```

 The number of arguments determines the number of channels of the output image.
-Calling:
+For instance, generating a _grayscale_ image is done by using:

 ```sh
 $ swizzler manual -i ./source.png:0
 ```

-Will generate a _Grayscale_ image.

-You can let some channels empty, by specifying the `none` keyword on a channel:
+You can leave some channels empty by specifying the `none` keyword for an input:

 ```sh
 $ swizzler manual -i red.png:0 -i none -i none -i alpha.png:3